-- 1. Qualify for TESOL certification. - 2.
+- Qualify for TESOL certification. - 2.
 Be prepared to teach English to speakers of other languages in a wide variety of domestic and foreign situations.

 Foundational Studies 66 units

-English major 42-45 units
+English major 42-51 units

-Free electives (per concentration) 17-20 units
+General education free electives 11-20 units

 Degree Total 128 units